Nov 26, 2020

 19) Get The Seniors Discount

 Are you a senior?
 Recently retired?
 Over 50?
-Most insurance companies offer discounts to retirees, seniors, and mature drivers over 50 with good driving records.
+Most insurers offer discounts to retirees, seniors, and mature drivers over 50 with good driving records.
 In some cases you could save up to 10%.

 20) Be A Loyal Customer

-Insurance companies like loyal customers and they reward them in the form of a discount.
-Customers are rewarded when they renew their policy each year.
+Insurers like loyal customers and they reward them with cost savings.
+Customers are rewarded when they renew each year with the same insurer.
 The longer you are with the company, the greater the discount.
 Save 5% to 10%.

-However, even though insurers offer a loyalty discount, it’s still a good idea to compare quotes to see if better rates are offered by other insurers.
+However, even though insurers offer a loyalty discount, it’s still a good idea to compare options to see if better deals are offered by other insurers.

 21) Study Your Way To Insurance Savings